cyberbotics/webots/docs/discord/technical-questions-2021.md

 Feel free to pm me, I can take a look.
 Kinda curious about your project.
 Worked on domain randomization before, but not randomized environments

 ##### Qwerty23 02/14/2021 20:07:37
-`@Simon Steinmann` Was wondering on how to move the Robotis OP2's arms in terms of Pitch, Yaw, and Roll, to let the robots arm close in, python
+`@Luftwaffel` Was wondering on how to move the Robotis OP2's arms in terms of Pitch, Yaw, and Roll, to let the robots arm close in, python

 controlling it individually